Tanner “Tan” Brantley is an advocate of black environmentalism: intersectionality and intentionality for environmental action.

 In Cobb County, the McDonough-Atkinson plant provides energy to the Metropolitan Atlanta area through the utilization of natural gas.
 While the McDonough-Atkinson Plant’s nitrogen oxides (“NOx”) and sulfur dioxide (“SO2”) emissions are slightly under the national emission averages, the carbon dioxide (“CO2”) emission level is almost seven times the national average.
 This is concerning because CO2 “is the primary greenhouse gas emitted through human activities, making up over 80% of the United States' annual greenhouse gas emissions from those activities.”.
 Power plants, such as McDonough-Atkinson, also account for about 47% of PM2.5.
 These are particles that form in the atmosphere as a result of complex reactions of chemicals like SO2 and NOx.
 They penetrate deep into the lung tissue and bloodstream.
 As a result, these particles “may cause significant respiratory or cardiovascular problems that can shorten an individual’s lifespan [and] children, the elderly, and people with cardiovascular or lung diseases such as emphysema and asthma” are particularly put at risk by these pollutants.
 Once again, paired with the extreme temperatures that occur because of those pollutants, sensitive health groups are put at an even higher risk.

 The urban sprawl fuels a positive feedback loop that keeps sensitive health groups at risk.
-As the demand on McDonough-Atkinson power plants increases, more GHG and particular matter is released into the atmosphere.
+As the demand for McDonough-Atkinson power plants increases, more GHG and particular matter are released into the atmosphere.
 This further contributes to smog, which in turn exacerbates the UHIE.
 A bolstered UHIE triggers an increase in VMT and air conditioning usage as people stay drive more, and use their air conditioners for longer.
 As VMT and air conditioning use elevates, more heat is trapped by the bad ozone and smog, and the energy demand from the McDonough-Atkinson plant is heightened.
 Thus, the cycle is self-sustaining when left alone.
 Urban sprawl further exacerbates this issue because of the increased population, development, and diminished green space.
 All of these factors further contribute to the Urban Heat Island Effect.

 Monitoring of Urban Sprawl’s Effect on Air Quality

-A well-established way to monitor the effects of urban sprawl is through analysis of UHIE signals such as temperature and air quality.
+A well-established way to monitor the effects of urban sprawl is through the analysis of UHIE signals such as temperature and air quality.
 The EPA recommends the regional monitoring of air temperatures, surface temperatures, and seasonal and daily temperature patterns.
 The EPA also suggests utilizing satellites, ground-based thermal sensing, or aircraft-borne instruments to monitor heat islands.
 Air Georgia has opted to measure more than temperature data.
 “Currently, Air Georgia employs continuous and non-continuous monitoring by way of “over 100 air samplers (called monitors) [which] are located throughout Georgia that measure for nearly 200 air pollutants.”
 The data from the collectors showed in 2018 the residents of Atlanta were subjected to 148 days of “Moderate” air quality and 8 days that were “Unhealthy for Sensitive Groups.”
-Rather than focusing on only on temperature, monitoring air pollutants can be effective as well.
+Rather than focusing only on temperature, monitoring air pollutants can be effective as well.
 Because the levels of air pollutant concentration are directly related to the heat trapped by the bad ozone, it is likely that a decrease in pollutants means a diminished UHIE.

-Furthermore, temperature may not account for the other ways pollutants impact human health and the environment.
-With an increase of population and temperatures comes a greater water demand.
+Furthermore, the temperature may not account for the other ways pollutants impact human health and the environment.
+With an increase in population and temperatures comes a greater water demand.
 The current water system is not equipped for the influx of population as “[h]alf of all Georgians drink water drawn from the Chattahoochee River.”
-Aside from the demand put on the Chattahoochee, the water quality is threatened by “rampant suburban growth and inadequate or ageing water and sewer systems; runoff from paved surfaces, agriculture lands and lawns, erosion from construction sites; and seepage from septic trucks.”
+Aside from the demand put on the Chattahoochee, the water quality is threatened by “rampant suburban growth and inadequate or aging water and sewer systems; runoff from paved surfaces, agriculture lands and lawns, erosion from construction sites; and seepage from septic trucks.”

 Moreover, the rapid expansion of Atlanta has led to a substantial loss of green space.
 A majority of the loss “is a direct result of encroachment by low-density sprawl development into forested and agricultural areas.”
 “The deforestation and loss of vegetation, coupled with increased pavement and rooftops, helps attribute to heat island effect and contributes to the region’s air pollution as well.”
 The extreme heat can also cause roads to crack or buckle and harm native plants and wildlife as well.
 It deters outdoor activities and tourism as people prefer not to spend time in the heat and associated air pollution.